-If you're driving down to Wadi Rum, you will want to exit the Desert Highway and follow Wadi Rum street until you reach the Visitors centre, or you can type in the coordinates 29°34′39.21″N 35°25′11.15″E. After you've paid the entrance fee (or shown your Jordan Pass) you'll follow the road once again until you reach a parking lot at the Rest House where you can leave your car for free.
+If you're driving down to Wadi Rum, you will want to exit the Desert Highway and follow Wadi Rum street until you reach the Visitors centre, or you can type in the coordinates 29°34′39.21″N 35°25′11.15″E. After you've paid the entrance fee (or shown your Jordan Pass) you'll follow the road once again until you reach a parking lot at the FAMILY PARK & RIDE where you can leave your car for free.

 What clothes should I pack?

 We recommend bringing comfortable, loose clothes that are suitable for adventuring and hiking in that are also cool and breathable — days can get hot in the desert!
 Sandals/slip on shoes are the best for walking in the sand and you'll also need some warmer clothes to wear at night.